 “A well-crafted brand message is attractive, inspiring and persuasive.
 It contains the essence of your brand—including its intangible qualities—explained through as few words as possible,” says Graphic Designer Nela Dunato.

 A designer’s job is to translate visual elements into a clear message (which is easier said than done).
-The best advice is to stay away from shapes, elements, fonts and colors that are easily misinterpreted because you don’t want to distract people from your message.
+The best advice for a logo maker is to stay away from geometric shapes, elements, fonts, colors, and other design elements that are easily misinterpreted because you don’t want your design to distract people from your message.

 #8.
 It Looks Professional